 HAUCS eliminates the need to perform these tasks manually.
 The Logan Hollow Fish Farm where the initial prototype was deployed was so excited they requested a second sensor unit to be installed just last month, after experiencing the success of the first platform.

 "Winning the acceptance from the fish farms is the most rewarding aspect of our project," Ouyang said.

 HAUCS is a versatile system.
 In addition to fish farm water quality monitoring, the HAUCS framework can easily be extended and adapted for other environmental monitoring applications such as coastal zone surveillance.

-The group is now in the process of establishing a HAUCS aquaculture test site at FAU's Harbor Branch, developing land-based infrastructures and investigating different sensing schemes to optimize data collection and prediction accuracy of the ponds.
+The group is now in the process of establishing a HAUCS aquaculture test site at FAU's Harbor Branch and at Logan Hollow Fish Farm, developing land-based infrastructures and investigating different sensing schemes to optimize data collection and prediction accuracy of the ponds.